valderman/haste-compiler/README.md

 64 bit integers.

-Many library features also make use of native functionality that is hard or impossible to implement on top of Javascript; the Read type class, with its heavy use of iconv, is a prime example.
+Many library features also make use of native functionality that is hard or impossible to implement on top of Javascript.
+This will be fixed, in time.

 Why yet another Haskell to Javascript compiler?